 Non-regulated generation operations in Belize consist of the 25-MW Mollejon, 7-MW Chalillo and, as of March 2010, 19-MW Vaca hydroelectric generating facilities.
-All of the output of these facilities is sold to Belize Electricity under 50-year power purchase agreements expiring in 2055 and 2060 and a franchise agreement with the Government of Belize.
-Under these agreements, the Mollejon hydroelectric generating facility will be transferred to the Government of Belize in 2036, after which it will be leased at an annually increasing rate for a term expiring in 2055.
+All of the output of these facilities is sold to Belize Electricity under 50-year power purchase agreements expiring in 2055 and 2060.
+The hydroelectric generation operations in Belize are conducted through the Corporation's indirectly wholly owned subsidiary BECOL under a franchise agreement with the GOB.
+In October 2011 the GOB purportedly amended the Constitution of Belize to require majority government ownership of three public utility providers, including Belize Electricity, but excluding BECOL.
+The GOB has also indicated it has no intention to expropriate BECOL.
+Fortis continues to control and consolidate the financial statements of BECOL.